 Chronic wounds are not only debilitating to patients, but also impose a huge financial burden on healthcare providers, as current treatments are not particularly effective.
 Wound healing is a highly co-ordinated process involving a vast array of signalling molecules and different cell types, therefore a substantial amount of research has been carried out in the quest to develop new therapies.
-The gap junction (GJ) protein connexin43 (Cx43) is one of the many molecules whose expression has been found to be up-regulated in chronic wounds and as a result targeting it may have therapeutic potential.
+The gap junction (GJ) protein connexin43 (Cx43) is one of the manymolecules whose expression has been found to be up-regulated in chronic wounds and as a result targeting it may have therapeutic potential.
 Two different approaches have been adopted to investigate this: knockdown of Cx43 using antisense oligonucleotides and connexin mimetic peptides (CMPs) which inhibit the function of Cx43 without affecting gene expression.
+These peptides are targeted to the C-terminal domain or the extracellular loops of Cx43 and thus are likely to function by different means.
+However, both block channel function and have been shown to enhance cellmigration rates.
+In recent years, non-channel functions have emerged for Cx43, many of which are linked to cytoskeletal dynamics and the extracellular matrix (ECM), showing that Cx43 plays diverse roles in co-ordinating wound closure events.
+It is clear that both CMPs and antisense oligonucleotides hold therapeutic potential, however maintaining Cx43 expression may be beneficial to the cell by preserving other non-channel functions of Cx43.
+Recent data in the field will be discussed in this article.

 - cell migration